Life Insurance for SBA Loans [The Ultimate Guide] 2023

 Let’s take a look at the sample monthly life insurance premiums for the SBA Express loans that have a maximum loan amount up to $350k for SBA Export Express loans maximum loan amount up to $500k.

-These rates are for a 10-year level term at the Preferred Plus health class with accelerated underwriting and fully underwritten.
+These rates above are for a 10-year level term at the Preferred Plus health class with accelerated underwriting and fully underwritten.
 Instant-approval term life insurance will typically have higher premiums since there is less underwriting.

 The 10-year term is the most common term for an SBA Loan.
 The typical SBA loan maximum maturity date is 10 years since most loans are to cover; working capital, inventory or equipment.